allen-cell-animated/timelapse-colorizer/DATA_FORMAT.md

     "bounds": <relative path to bounds JSON>
 }

-*Note: all paths are relative to this JSON file
+*Note: all paths are relative to this JSON file.
 ```

 <details>